NRR-Core: Non-Resolution Reasoning as a Computational Framework for Contextual Identity and Ambiguity Preservation: Output-Level Pressures Toward Early Commitment

 \subsection{Energy Efficiency Arguments}

 Retaining multiple interpretations appears computationally expensive.
-However, modern inference systems waste compute on premature resolution followed by backtracking and recomputing collapsed states when context shifts.
-We hypothesize that NRR can become energy-positive in settings such as long multi-turn dialogues with frequent context shifts and creative generation, where the upfront cost of maintaining parallel interpretations is offset by reduced backtracking.
+If a system commits early and later context contradicts that commitment, revision or recomputation may be required.
+Whether this produces a net cost is an empirical question, not a result of the present study.
+We hypothesize that NRR can become energy-positive in settings such as long multi-turn dialogues with frequent context shifts and creative generation, where the upfront cost of maintaining parallel interpretations may be offset by reduced revision or recomputation.